opensafely/documentation/docs/index.md

 These tools are required for (or greatly simplify):

 * defining the data you want to extract from the database
+* importing codelists
 * creating dummy data for developing analysis scripts
-* testing analysis scripts
+* testing analysis scripts locally
-* importing codelists
 * running the analysis on the server
-* ensuring the same computing environment when developing code locally and deploying code on the server.

-For the analysis proper, you can use Stata, R, or Python (almost) however you wish &mdash; see the [Developing Analysis Scripts](workflow-develop-analysis-scripts.md) section for the exceptions.
+For the analysis proper, you can use Stata, R, or Python (almost) however you wish &mdash; see the [Developing Analysis Scripts](workflow-develop-analysis-scripts.md) section for guidance and exceptions.

 We strongly recommend you follow one of our OpenSAFELY walkthroughs to guide you through the platform using a typical workflow, rather than using the documentation pages alone.